 There are many Low Light Houseplants that require little sunlight and attention.
 This makes them a perfect contender to fill your home with cheery greenery and fresh air.

-We’ve rounded up some helpful infographics on which plants do best in low light, as well as a handy video that shares some excellent tips and tricks you will love.
+We’ve rounded up some helpful infographics on which plants do best in low light, as well as a handy video that shares some excellent tips.

 The trick with low light plants is to know when they’re getting too much light.
 This is why placement in your home is critical.
-Pay special attention to the placement of plants near windows.
+Pay special attention to plants near windows.

 13 Low Light Houseplants Video